A Centralized portal for users

 Constraints

-A tough-to-change legacy backend framework
+Working within a legacy backend framework

 Process

-• Lightweight testing with users; Synthesize data
+• Lightweight interviews with users

-• Narrow down on problem
+• Synthesize data; narrow down on problem

 • Alignment workshop to develop hypothesis